 Yes, this is hard work.

-But I believe that by choosing the right keywords with these strategies can help you achieve your seo goals.
+But I believe that choosing the right keywords with these strategies can help you achieve your SEO goals.